Big data searching using words: Anomaly detection in big data searching :

-Since big data have 5 V's—velocity, value, volume, veracity, and variety—the dynamic nature of these five characteristics, as well as time, restricts us from providing suitable examples based on the aforementioned anomaly detection algorithm.
-However, we are providing the Python code for our anomaly detection algorithm below.
-For this purpose, we use Python 3.12.4.\\
+Since big data is characterized by the 5 V's—velocity, value, volume, veracity, and variety—the dynamic nature of these features, along with the temporal dimension, poses challenges in presenting concrete examples based on the proposed anomaly detection algorithm.
+Nevertheless, we provide the Python implementation of our anomaly detection algorithm below.
+The code has been developed using Python version 3.12.4.\\

 {\bf Code in Python 3.12.4. :}\\

 from pyspark import SparkContext, SparkConf\\ from pyspark.sql import SparkSession\\ from pyspark.sql.functions import col, udf\\ from pyspark.sql.types import DoubleType, ArrayType, StringType\\